openoms/bitcoin-tutorials/joinmarket/joinmarket_private_flow.md

 * It is the highest amount in one single mixdepth (-0-10%).
 * Multiple bitcoin amounts are offered by several (10+) peers.
 * On the example below 21 peers offer 19+ BTC

-### Screenshots taken from <https://nixbitcoin.org/orderbook> in March 2022.
+### Screenshots from the orderbook
+* Taken in March 2022.
-* On the website click the top of a column to order by it's attribute
+* On the website click the top of a column to order by it's attribute.
 <p align="left">
   <img width="107" src="../images/joinmarket_minsize.png">
   <img width="50">